apache/mxnet/ci/qemu/README.md

 Then we install packages and dependencies on the qemu image:

-apt install -y sudo python3-dev virtualenv wget libgfortran3 libopenblas-base rsync build-essential libopenblas-dev libomp5
+apt-get --no-install-recommends install -y sudo python3-dev virtualenv wget libgfortran3 libopenblas-base rsync build-essential libopenblas-dev libomp5

 We enable sudo and passwordless logins: